Mama Diop

-Mama Diop (born 9 October 1994) is a Senegalese footballer who plays as a forward for French Division 2 Féminine club Marseille and the Senegal women's national team.
+Mama Diop (born 9 October 1994) is a Senegalese professional footballer who plays as a forward for Seconde Ligue club Marseille and the Senegal national team.

 Club career

 Diop has played for Lycée Ameth Fall in Senegal and for FCF Condéen, Orvault SF, Toulouse FC, Arras FCF and Lens in France.

 International career

 Diop capped for Senegal at senior level during the 2014 Africa Women Cup of Nations qualification.